shaunhurryup/lovely-mindmap/README.md

 ## 🚧 TODO

+- [ ] Canvas should only be applied in active graph

 - [ ] Double `f` create node in the middle if no node in viewport

 Not sure